JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-data-class.md

        </def>
     </deflist>

+3. Rename the `MessageResrouce` class to `MessageController`:

+    ```kotlin
+    @RestController
+    class MessageController {
+        @GetMapping
+        fun index() = listOf(
+            Message("1", "Hello!"),
+            Message("2", "Bonjour!"),
+            Message("3", "Privet!"),
+        )
+    }
+    ```

-The response from `MessageResource` will now be a JSON document containing a collection of `Message` objects.
+The response from `MessageController` will now be a JSON document containing a collection of `Message` objects.

-Any controller in the Spring application renders JSON response by default if Jackson library is on the classpath.
+> Any controller in the Spring application renders JSON response by default if Jackson library is on the classpath.
-As you specified `spring-boot-starter-web` dependency specified in `build.gradle.kts` file, you received Jackson as a _transitive_ dependency.
+> As you specified `spring-boot-starter-web` dependency specified in `build.gradle.kts` file, you received Jackson as a _transitive_ dependency.
-Hence the application responds with a JSON document if the endpoint returns a data structure that can be serialized to JSON.
+> Hence, the application responds with a JSON document if the endpoint returns a data structure that can be serialized to JSON.
+>
+{type="note"}

 Here is a complete code of the `DemoApplication.kt`: